 \emph{(Step 5)} Define a loss function that describes a particular behavior we want to optimize.
-For example, we can define the loss function as the ratio of mean-first passage times to the usable charged state with the Source compared to equilibrium,
+For example, we can define the loss function as the ratio of mean first-passage times to the usable charged state of the coupled system compared to equilibrium without the Source,

 where $\theta$ is the set of all relevant parameters and $\mathcal{C}(\theta)$ are physical constraints on \eg energy barriers, lengths, and curvatures.
-By implementing steps 2-5 using Automatic Differentiation, we can calculate the gradient $\nabla_\theta \mathcal{L}$, and feed this gradient into standard gradient-based optimization routines.
+By implementing steps 2-5 using Automatic Differentiation~\cite{bayd18, rume86, weng64}, we can calculate the gradient $\nabla_\theta \mathcal{L}$, and feed this gradient into standard gradient-based optimization routines.
 Specifically, we minimize $\mathcal{L}$ using the standard L-BFGS algorithm with a learning rate of $l=10^{-3}$.
-We recalculate the network topology every ten steps, but every step we refine our estimates of the positions of the minima (using FIRE energy minimization~\cite{bitz06}) and transition states (using eigenvector following~\cite{wale04}).
-This model is implemented using the software packages JAX and JAX-MD~\cite{jax2018github,jaxmd2020}, with built-in hardware acceleration and ensemble vectorization.
+We recalculate the network topology every ten steps, but in every step we refine our estimates of the positions of the minima (using FIRE energy minimization~\cite{bitz06}) and transition states (using eigenvector following~\cite{wale04}).
+This model is implemented using the software packages JAX and JAX-MD~\cite{jax2018github, jaxmd2020}, with built-in hardware acceleration and ensemble vectorization.